Skip to main content

 Shoe-stretching spray

 OK, can we just say upfront that this product makes us nervous, although many have sworn by it?
 These sprays are often alcohol-based.
 Is it a good idea to soak your skin with alcohol?
 Sure, briefly, to kill germs, but not like you’d soak in it.
 That can’t be great for your expensive leather boots, either.
-Like the water soak, these sprays wet the leather so that it can stretch and mold to your feet, and similarly, the idea is to apply the product, put on a pair of socks, and wear them around the house for a bit.
+As with the water soak, these sprays wet the leather so that it can stretch and mold to your feet, and similarly, the idea is to apply the product, put on a pair of socks, and wear them around the house for a bit.

 Boot stretchers

 Again, we know people who have used these and swear by them, but unless the stretchers are shaped exactly like your feet, we’re not sure that we see how they can help.
-They may give you some room from toe to heel, or across the boot; but are they going to compensate for your big ankles, your extra long toes, or your bunion?
+They may give you some room from toe to heel or across the boot, but are they going to compensate for your big ankles, your extra long toes, or your bunion?
 Not really.

 Cold packs or ice

-We’re fully admitting that this might be an internet urban legend, but it’s one that just might make sense.
-Unfortunately, it may also require a lot of room in your freezer (On the other hand, winter is coming).
-Allow a cold pack (the squishy ones you can use for an injury, not the hard ones for the cooler) to melt.
 If you’re feeling particularly confident, fill a sturdy plastic bag with water (one that really seals and won’t end up leaking all over your boots).
 Push the pack into place in the boot wherever you need more room; i.e., in the toe box, or heel.
 Use a towel or rag to stuff the shoe and hold the pack in place.
 Freeze the boots.
 As the liquid in the pack freezes, it will expand, stretching out that part of the shoe.

 Man in black boots